marmishaw14/marmishaw14/README.md

 - ⚡ Fun fact: ...
 -->
 ## About Me
-My name is McCauley and I'm currently a Term 3 Student in the Application Development & Delivery program at RRC Polytechnic.
+My name is McCauley and I'm currently a Term 3 Student in the Application Development & Delivery program at RRC Polytechnic, and also a Python Developer at All Things Linux.
 Currently I am serving as President of the Bits and Bytes Association at RRC Polytechnic, helping to bridge the gap between industry and students.

 I have great interest in the world of blockchain development and all things web design, feel free to reach out to me via my LinkedIn